Mona Sax: Other appearances

-Mona was portrayed by Mila Kunis in the movie version of Max Payne, whose role was described as "an assassin who teams up with the title character to avenge her sister's death."
+Mona was portrayed by Mila Kunis in the 2008 film Max Payne, whose role was described as "an assassin who teams up with the title character to avenge her sister's death."
 In the film, she is a Russian mobster and Max is the main suspect in the death of her sister Natasha (an original character similar to the game's Lisa and portrayed by Olga Kurylenko).
 Eventually, Max and Mona join forces to uncover the vast conspiracy behind the Valkyr drug.
-The film credits end with a scene of Max meeting Mona at a bar called Ragnarock.

 She also appears in the flashback sequences in the Marvel digital comic book Max Payne 3: After the Fall.
 Her clothes for the Xbox Live Avatar were released by Rockstar Games on the Xbox LIVE Marketplace.

 Portrayal

-Mona's visual actress in Max Payne 2 was Kathy Tong, a Hollywood model.
 According to the first two games' writer Sam Lake, he "did want to switch to Mona [...] but it was problematic.
 In the end, Max frames those sequences with his narration, saying that he doesn’t know exactly what happened, or what Mona did, but it must have been something like this.
 In other words, when you are playing Mona, you are actually experiencing Max’s guess of the events".
 Regarding Mona's possible survival at the end of Max Payne 2, Rockstar's Dan Houser stated that Max Payne 3 would "not continue that aspect of the story.
 We toyed with figuring out some way, or doing something clever, and then [decided] 'No, no, just move on from that bit of the story.'
 It really didn't work because there was no way of knowing the choices someone made."

 As a self-described method actress, Kunis "took her job seriously" and "insisted on practicing a lot", but disliked Mona's outfit in the film, which was different from what the character wore in the games: "The clothes sucked.
 Oh my God, it was awful.
 Mark was like bundled up in jackets and wet suits and coats and turtlenecks and I was in a leather bustier and black pants and 5-inch heels."